 - the name and address of the application site , - the licensable activities and their hours - Reasons for the representation and - which of the 4 Licensing Objectives are relevant

 Each petitioner must give their name, full address including post code,

 Failure to comply with any of the above requirements could lead to the petition being rejected.

-A suggested format for a petition sheet is available on the Bromley Website - www.bromley.gov.uk
+A suggested format for a petition sheet is contained in appendix G.